diggosilva/TVShows/README.md

     </a>
 </p>

 A Swift iOS TV Shows app.
 An application built solely for study purposes.
 The app brings a list of TV shows, cast, seasons, episodes and details.
+And you can save and remove TV Shows from the favorites list.

 | Demo | Details | List |